BarakXYZ/Unreal.nvim/README.md

 # Unreal.nvim
-Unreal Engine support for Neovim
+Unreal Engine support for Neovim with cross-platform support (Windows, MacOS, Linux)
 ![image](https://raw.githubusercontent.com/zadirion/Unreal.nvim/main/image.png)

 **Requirements**

+**Windows:**
-- make sure you install  the clangd support component through Visual Studio Setup, and make sure the installed clang++.exe is in your system path env variable.
-Needs to be added manually to path, the installer does not do that
+- Install the clangd support component through Visual Studio Setup
+- Ensure clang++.exe is in your system PATH environment variable (needs to be added manually)

+**MacOS:**
+- Install Xcode Command Line Tools: `xcode-select --install`
+- clang/clang++ will be available automatically

+**Linux:**
+- Install clang: `sudo apt install clang` (Ubuntu/Debian) or equivalent for your distro

+**All Platforms:**
-- has been tested with Unreal Engine 5.1 and 5.2.
-Unsure what, if any other versions work
+- Tested with Unreal Engine 4.27, 5.1, 5.2, and 5.3
+- Neovim >= 0.7.0
+- (optional) vim-dispatch plugin for async build execution
-- (optional) If you don't already have your own configuration, I recommend you use my neovim configuration specialized for development in Unreal Engine https://github.com/zadirion/UnrealHero.nvim
+- (optional) If you don't already have your own configuration, I recommend you use neovim configuration specialized for development in Unreal Engine https://github.com/zadirion/UnrealHero.nvim

 **Installation**